sampsyo/cs6120/content/blog/2019-12-03-posits/index.md

 Unlike IEEE's extravagantly piecewise nature, posits opt for piecewise minimalism:
 - Whereas there are two floating point representations of zero (both positive and negative), there is only one such posits representation: the all zero bit pattern.
-- Further, whereas positive and negative infinity are distinctly represented as floating points, posits unite these values into one representation: the bit pattern with all zeros save for the first bit.
+- Whereas positive and negative infinity are distinctly represented as floating points, posits unite these values into one representation: the bit pattern with all zeros save for the first bit.
-- Finally, posits do away with the `NaN` values that pollute the floating point numbers.
+- Whereas floating point numbers are polluted with `NaN` values, posits are cleansed of such unclean special values.

 # Metric-based Comparison